fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 But there are times when it’s better to buy pre-ground.
 It’s important to have your coffee evenly ground.
 That’s even more important with espresso, which is not forgiving at all.
 If you don’t want to invest in a high-quality grinder, you might be better off buying pre-ground espresso.

 Whatever you buy, just be sure to keep an air-tight, moisture-proof seal to preserve the freshness.
 If you don’t drink a lot of coffee, you might not drink it all before it goes stale.
-To preserve freshness, you can freeze small quantities in airtight seals in the freezer.
+To preserve freshness, you can freeze small quantities in airtight containers in the freezer.
 Just be sure to bring them to room temperature before brewing.

 Both single-origin coffee and blends can yield a satisfying cup of coffee.
 So, which is better?